WOODS-Benchmarks/woods-benchmarks.github.io/cap.md

 [2] Goldberger, Ary L., et al. "PhysioBank, PhysioToolkit, and PhysioNet: components of a new research resource for complex physiologic signals." circulation 101.23 (2000): e215-e220.

 ### License
-This project is licensed under the [Open Data Commons Attribution license v1.0.](https://opendatacommons.org/licenses/by/summary/index.html)
+This dataset is licensed under the [Open Data Commons Attribution license v1.0.](https://opendatacommons.org/licenses/by/summary/index.html)